top of page

 "The Contextual Adoption Framework is designed to offer an accessible way to understand adoption as a cultural and legal construct, beyond the personal act.
 It helps individuals, families, practitioners, and organisations develop a clearer, more informed perspective on how wider forces might shape adoption experiences.

-As an adoptee, it represents the map I once wished I had, a guide born from years of interdisciplinary research, reflection, and learning.
+As an adoptee, it represents the map I once wished I had, a research tool born from years of interdisciplinary research, reflection, and learning.
 It brings together insights from psychology, sociology, history, child protection, and lived experience to offer a more nuanced and compassionate understanding of adoption in its wider context."

 Dounya Chennah